trustedanalytics-ng/platform-wiki/Platform-Deployment/platform_deployment_manual.md

 - CDH master services
 - HDFS namenode, YARN resource manager

 **Note:** 1 instance if this role is required.
-In minimal TAP installation combined with `hadoop-master-controller` role.
+In a minimal TAP installation, combined with `hadoop-master-controller` role.

 ---